-Perturbation of the childcare subsidy schedule The perturbation of the childcare subsidy schedule, which we illustrate in Figure 2b, is defined analogously:12 where superscripts a and b denote above and below y_p .
+Perturbation of the childcare subsidy schedule The perturbation of the childcare subsidy schedule, which we illustrate in Figure 2b, is defined analogously:14 where superscripts a and b denote above and below y_p .
 The after-reform hourly subsidy schedule is given by $s(y) + \hat{s}p(y)$.
 The reform implies that the subsidy per hour is decreased above income level y_p and increased below.
 Marginal subsidies - i.e. how the subsidy per hour decreases with household income - are increased (in absolute terms) throughout the income distributions.
-The subsidy reform (7) is very similar to the tax reform (6) in its distributional effects.13 However, as noted above already, the incentive effects of the reform are different: while the tax reform only implies changes in the net wage, the subsidy reform changes both the net wage and the net childcare cost.
+The subsidy reform (7) is very similar to the tax reform (6) in its distributional effects; the difference arises because the financial of the subsidy reform on household i depends on not only on y_i but also on N_i .
+However, as noted above already, the incentive effects of the reform are different: while the tax reform only implies changes in the net wage, the subsidy reform changes both the net wage and the net childcare cost.

-$$\hat{s}p(y) = \begin{cases} -\sigma^a \left(y - y_p\right) & \text{for } y > y_p \\ \sigma^b(\sigma^a) \left(y_p - y\right) & \text{for } y \le y_p \end{cases}$$
+$$\hat{s}p(y) = \begin{cases} -\sigma^a (y - y_p) & \text{for } y > y_p \\ \sigma^b(\sigma^a) (y_p - y) & \text{for } y \le y_p \end{cases}$$ (7)

-12Note that the functions $\theta^b(\cdot)$ and $\sigma^b(\cdot)$ also depend on the percentile p.
+14Note that the functions $\theta^b(\cdot)$ and $\sigma^b(\cdot)$ also depend on the percentile p.
 This is omitted here for ease of notation.

-Relation to elementary tax reforms Following the Mirrleesian approach of optimal nonlinear taxation, a so-called "elementary tax reform" could be considered the natural reform for our purpose.14 In elementary tax reforms, the marginal tax rate (or the marginal rate of subsidization) is altered only within a very narrow interval surrounding some income level y_p .
+Relation to elementary tax reforms Following the Mirrleesian approach of optimal nonlinear taxation, a so-called "elementary tax reform" could be considered the natural reform for our purpose.
+In elementary tax reforms, the marginal tax rate (or the marginal rate of subsidization) is altered only within a very narrow interval surrounding some income level y_p .
 The additional tax revenue generated can then be redistributed in a lump-sum fashion, which implies - similar to our reforms - redistribution from those above y_p to those below y_p .

-As put forward e.g. by Saez and Stantcheva (2018), the marginal efficiency costs of redistribution implied by these reforms are highly sensitive with respect to the value of the local Pareto parameter of the continuous income distribution.
+As put forward, for example, by Saez and Stantcheva (2018), the marginal efficiency costs of redistribution implied by these reforms are highly sensitive with respect to the value of the local Pareto parameter of the continuous income distribution.
 This sensitivity arises because marginal tax rates are essentially increased at a single point in the income distribution.
 In dynamic structural models, the earnings distribution is typically discrete, with a limited grid size due to the curse of dimensionality, making policy implications very sensitive with respect to how the small interval around y_p is chosen.
 Our proposed reforms $\hat{T}p(y)$ and $\hat{s}p(y)$ circumvent this complication and are thus more easily implementable in structural models with coarser income grids.